usuaero/MachUpX/docs/source/installation.md

 ## FreeCAD for Exporting STEP Files

-MachUpX is albe to generate CAD models of the airframe data provided using the STEP exchange format (.stp).
+MachUpX is able to generate CAD models of the airframe data provided using the STEP exchange format (.stp).
 These can be opened by any CAD package.
 In order to do this, MachUpX uses the FreeCAD Python API.
 As such, FreeCAD needs to be installed on your machine for this to work.
 FreeCAD can be downloaded from [https://www.freecadweb.org/](https://www.freecadweb.org/) or on Linux systems using

     $ sudo apt-get install freecad